paulrobertlloyd/paulrobertlloyd-content/articles/2008-09-23-california_zephyr.markdown

 There is a wide variety of people that travel by train.
 For most of my journey I was sat behind a woman with a moustache whose husband was the size of a mountain.
 At [Grand Junction][6] I spoke to a Chinese student, who was doing two more long Amtrak routes after this one, as a quick and cheap means of seeing the country.
 At lunch, I met a couple on their way back home from Aspen.
 Later I had dinner with a couple on their way home to Michigan.
 In fact, most passengers on board were domestic travellers, with just a few tourists to be found.

 Amtrak obviously provides a much needed service to the communities it serves, yet passengers are treated like second-class citizen on the country’s railroads, most of which are leased to freight operators, who have right of way.
-As such, we remained motionless for 10 to 15 minutes on many occasions as we waited for a freight trains to pass, and coming into [Denver][7] was a massively complicated affair.
-The timetable is more of an educated guess, than something that you can plan your journey against.
+As such, we remained motionless for 10 to 15 minutes on many occasions as we waited for a freight train to pass, and coming into [Denver][7] was a massively complicated affair.
+The timetable is more of an educated guess rather than something you can plan your journey with.

 This lack of investment is a great shame.
 Train travel over flying should be encouraged, yet it also needs to be given more funding from Washington so it can better compete with the airlines.

 Whilst a far slower means of travel, it certainly provides a more fulfilling experience.
-Not only are you able to witness the strange make-up of the United States close-up (both in the landscape outside, and those travelling with you on board), it’s also a far more relaxing way to travel.
+Not only are you able to witness the strange make-up of the United States close-up (both in the landscape outside, and those travelling on board), it’s also a far more relaxing way to travel.
 Just charge up your laptop, sit in the sightseers lounge and watch the landscape roll by.

 [1]: https://en.wikipedia.org/wiki/Amtrak
 [2]: https://en.wikipedia.org/wiki/Superliner_(railcar)